Condo, house, townhouse or apartment? How to choose

 - All maintenance is your responsibility

-Townhouses usually come with HOA rules and dues.
-When it comes to the ability to make your own choices about your property, you might have a bit more autonomy, but your decisions still typically have to be HOA-approved.
-Depending on the age of the property and amenities offered, the HOA fees can add up fast.
+Townhouses also usually come with HOA rules and fees.
+When it comes to the ability to make your own choices, you might have a bit more autonomy than condo owners, but your decisions still typically have to be HOA-approved.

-“The older a townhouse development, the higher the maintenance fees tend to be, because the communal parts of the property — whether it’s the grounds, pool, roof or siding — are common and shared and they need to be repaired over time,” explains Andrea Webb, a Realtor with Keller Williams Realty NJ Metro Group in Montclair, New Jersey.
+“The older a townhouse development, the higher the maintenance fees tend to be, because the communal parts of the property — whether it’s the grounds, a pool, roofs or siding — need to be repaired over time,” explains Andrea Webb, a Senior Real Estate Advisor with Keller Williams Realty in Montclair, New Jersey.

 - More space